A guide to help you understand your Business Rates bill and find out how you can sign up to receive your bills by email (e-billing).

 This image shows an example Business Rates bill.
 Each numbered section is explained in detail below.

-- Business rates payer name(s) – this is the person(s) or company responsible for paying the bill and their correspondence address.
+- Business rates payer name(s) – This is the person(s) or company responsible for paying the bill, along with their correspondence address.

-- Date the bill was issued – any payments made after this date will not be shown on this bill.
+- Bill issue date – Any payments made after this date will not appear on this bill.

-- Your Business Rates account number – you’ll need this number if you want to talk to us about your bill or make a payment.
+- Business Rates account number – You’ll need this number if you want to talk to us about your bill or want to make a payment.

-- Your property reference number – you’ll need this number if you want to check your rateable value with the Valuation Office Agency.
+- Property reference number - You'll need this number if you want to check your rateable value with the Valuation Office Agency.

-- Information about the property description, rateable value and the multipliers
+- Property details and valuation - This included the property description, rateable value and the multipliers used to calculate the bill.

 Explanatory notes